PeterHolmsoe/Social_data_final_report/README.md

 <iframe src="https://demo-map-us.herokuapp.com/pop-notebook" width="800" height="525"></iframe>
 </p>

+The above graph contains a wide range of information about each state such as average income, poverty, unemployement rate, gender distribution and race distribution.
+The important takeaway from this plot is the color coded population density, as a state with a high population density is far more in the risk zone of spreading an epidimic compared to a low population density.
+The effect of a high population density on the spread of covid-19 can especially be seen in the state of New York, as this is one of the states with a high population density, where the outbreak has been worst.

 COVID-19 is very dangerous, and before reading on this article, keep in mind how the development of casualties due to COVID-19 has developed in the US:

 <iframe src="https://giphy.com/embed/UrnyxJmrg5x8qKJ2XY" width="960" height="512" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>